-Citi has catalogued its vendor contracts supporting COs and CBLs and has assessed each service provided under those contracts so that mechanisms exist to protect their continuation throughout the Resolution time horizon.
+Citi has cataloged its vendor contracts supporting COs and CBLs and has assessed each service provided under those contracts so that mechanisms exist to protect their continuation throughout the Resolution time horizon.

-- Alignment with MLEs: Citi has assessed its critical vendor contracts to determine whether these contracts are either held by an MLE or could be assigned to an MLE via an assignability clause during the Resolution time horizon.
-As of July 1, 2019, over 99 percent of Citi's essential, nonsubstitutable contracts with critical vendor contracts are either held by an MLE or assignable to an MLE. - Renegotiation of Vendor Contracts: Citi negotiates Resolution-favorable terms into the vast majority of its critical vendor contracts.
-These Resolution-favorable terms include (i) the right of Citi to assign the contract to another Citi entity, (ii) no termination for convenience by the vendor with less than 180 days' notice, and (iii) no termination by the vendor due to the bankruptcy of Citigroup Parent.

-• Prefunding Service for Remaining Vendor Contracts: For the small number of Citi's third-party vendor contracts that do not contain all three of the Resolution-favorable terms discussed above, Citi has incremental liquidity sufficient to cover six months of pre-payments for those vendors at MLEs and has established triggers to prepay those vendors upon entry into the Runway Period.
+- Alignment with MLEs: Citi has assessed its critical vendor contracts to ensure that these contracts could be assigned to an MLE via an assignability clause during the Resolution time horizon.
+As of July 1, 2021, over 99% of Citi's essential, non-substitutable contracts with critical vendor contracts are assignable to an MLE during resolution. - Resolution-Favorable Terms in Vendor Contracts: Citi negotiates Resolution-favorable terms into the vast majority of its critical vendor contracts.
+These Resolution-favorable terms include (i) the right of Citi to assign the contract to another Citi entity, (ii) no termination for convenience by the vendor with less than 180 days' notice, and (iii) no termination by the vendor due to the bankruptcy of Citigroup Parent. - Prefunding Service for Remaining Vendor Contracts: For the small number of Citi's third-party vendor contracts that do not contain all three of the Resolution-favorable terms discussed above, Citi has incremental liquidity sufficient to cover six months of pre-payments for those vendors at MLEs and has established triggers to prepay those vendors upon entry into the Runway Period.
 By prepaying these vendors in advance of the point of non-viability for services yet to be provided, Citi anticipates maintaining continued access to those services in Resolution.